itsmechinmoy/AnymeX/README.md

 # AnymeX
 **AnymeX** is a multiservice tracking client, with [**AniList**](https://anilist.co/), [**MyAnimeList**](https://myanimelist.net/), and [**Simkl**](https://simkl.com/) support!
 > [!NOTE]
-> AnymeX is a hybrid media tracker designed for AniList, MyAnimeList, and Simkl.
-It is intended for tracking purposes only.
+> AnymeX is intended for tracking purposes only.
 >
-> This app does **not** host, provide, or maintain any streaming content or extensions.
+> It does **not** host, provide, or maintain any streaming content or extensions.
 >
-> Users are fully responsible for how they use AnymeX.
+> Users are fully responsible for how they use this app.
 The developer disclaims all liability for misuse or legal issues.
 Legal concerns should be addressed to third-party sources, not AnymeX.

 ## Downloads
 <div align="center">